Shreyas-g-m/Urbanwatch/README.md

 **Model:** Segment Anything Model 2 (SAM 2)

-SAM 2 extends UrbanWatch with promptable, high-quality segmentation.
-It can be used to refine and inspect objects or regions identified in satellite imagery, providing a more flexible segmentation workflow alongside the project's task-specific trained models.
+SAM 2 extends UrbanWatch with promptable segmentation for selected satellite imagery.
+It complements the task-specific supervised models by allowing interactive segmentation and object-level refinement.

-The SAM 2 integration complements the existing SpaceNet 2, LoveDA, and LEVIR-CD+ pipelines rather than replacing them:
+The SAM 2 integration is used alongside:

-- **SpaceNet 2 / YOLOv8m** — trained building detection
+- 🏢 **SpaceNet 2 / YOLOv8m** — Building Detection
-- **LoveDA / DeepLabV3-ResNet18** — trained land-cover semantic segmentation
+- 🌍 **LoveDA / DeepLabV3 + ResNet18** — Land-Cover Semantic Segmentation
-- **LEVIR-CD+ / Siamese network** — trained bi-temporal change detection
+- 🔄 **LEVIR-CD+ / Siamese Network** — Bi-temporal Change Detection
-- **SAM 2** — promptable segmentation and object-level refinement
+- 🎯 **SAM 2** — Promptable Segmentation and Object Refinement

-SAM 2 is integrated into the UrbanWatch inference workflow for interactive segmentation of selected satellite imagery.
+SAM 2 is integrated into the UrbanWatch inference workflow and can be used to generate segmentation masks from prompts on selected satellite imagery.

 ---